 It's important to recognize that individual colors have a bias toward cool or warm for color mixing.
 If you mix two warms together, you'll get a warm secondary color and, conversely, if you mix two cools together you'll get a cool secondary.

 For example, mixing cadmium yellow and cadmium red light creates a warm orange.
 If you mix lemon yellow with alizarin crimson, you get a cooler, more gray orange.
 Mixing secondary colors is not only about the proportions in which you mix two primary colors, but also knowing what different reds, yellows, and blues produce.

 02 of 08

-Secondary colors are made by mixing two primary colors together: red and yellow to get orange, yellow and blue to get green, or red and blue to get purple.
+Secondary colors are made by mixing two primary colors: red and yellow to get orange, yellow and blue to get green, or red and blue to get purple.
 The secondary color you get depends on the proportions in which you mix the two primaries.
-If you mix three primary colors together, you get a tertiary color.
-Secondary colors are made by mixing two primary colors together.
-Red and yellow make orange; red and blue make purple; yellow and blue make green.
+If you mix three primary colors, you get a tertiary color.
+Secondary colors are made by mixing two primary colors.
+Red and yellow make orange, red and blue make purple, and yellow and blue make green.

 What Colors My Primaries Will Produce